franciscoengenheiro/concurrent-problem-sets/README.md

       input stage and return.

 ### Monitor style vs Kernel style
-In the monitor-style of synchronization, the thread that creates favorable conditions for other threads to advance to the next state signals those threads.
+In the `Monitor-style` of synchronization, the thread that creates favorable conditions for other threads to advance to the next state signals those threads.
-It is the responsibility of those other threads to complete their own request of sorts after they exit the condition where they were waiting.
+It is the responsibility of those other threads to complete their own request of sorts after they exit the condition where they were waiting upon.

-In the kernel-style or delegation of execution, the thread that creates favorable conditions for other threads to advance to the next state is responsible for completing the requests of those other threads.
+In the `Kernel-style` or `Delegation of execution`, the thread that creates favorable conditions for other threads to advance to the next state is responsible for completing the requests of those other threads.
 In successful cases,